The game will consist of three groups of characters:

 A high status family.
 A very solid family, but the trouble between the boys might put cracks in the Aldermans surface.

-Propriety and good manners are what sets the Bjørn family that little step above the other families in Hammar, Naya has made sure of it.
+Propriety and good manners are what sets the Bjørn family that little step above the other families in Hammar, which Naya has made sure of.
 She loves setting the example and being a guiding light to the women of the town.
 It’s been hard with the two boys always being at each other’s throats in all things, but she could always count on Bjørn to back her up when situations need a man.

 Except that now for the first time, Naya wishes her husband would focus more on his sons than politics.
 Before the rituals conclude, he must choose which of them will succeed him.
 She knows they aren’t perfect and she herself would never be able to pick a favourite, but her husband must do so.
 Maybe one of them grew while away?